 Despite the global financial crises, banking business in Ethiopia is booming.
-Five new banks are currently under-formation while the existing ones continue announcing profit increment every year.
+Four new banks are currently under-formation while the existing ones continue announcing profit increment every year.

-Hawassa, Debub Global, Enat, Addis Cooperative and Abay banks are offering shares to the public to join the promising sector.
-Two new banks, Birhan and Buna also began operation few months ago increasing the total number of banks in the country to 15, out of which three belongs to the government.
+Debub Global, Enat, Addis Cooperative and Abay banks are offering shares to the public to join the promising sector.
+Two new banks, Berhan and Bunna also began operation few months ago increasing the total number of banks in the country to 15, out of which three belongs to the government.

 On the other hand, both state and private banks in the country do not seem to be affected much in the face of global financial crisis and domestic inflation, which limited their lending capacity.